idlesign/django-siteforms/docs/source/quickstart.rst

             """
         class Meta:
-            model = MyModel  # Suppose you have a model class already. fields = '__all__'
+            model = MyModel  # Suppose you have a model class already.

+            # and your model defines 'myprop' property you want
+            # to put into 'myprop' field
+            property_fields = ['myprop']

+            fields = '__all__'

             widgets_readonly = {
                 # and here we can define our own widgets for fields
                 # that are rendered as readonly